Graveyard slot: Other networks

-The CW, which was launched in September 2006 through the de facto merger of predecessor networks UPN and The WB, mainly filled the 7:00 p.m. early slot with various primetime reruns for its inaugural 2006–07 season, although new episodes of WB holdover Reba (airing its shortened sixth and final season) ran during the second half-hour between November 2006 and February 2007; for the 2007–08 season, the network ran advertorial entertainment programs (CW Now and Online Nation) that were widely considered a failure, with repeats of other shows taking over the slot by midseason.
+The CW mainly filled the 7:00 p.m. early slot with various primetime reruns for its inaugural 2006–07 season, although new episodes of WB holdover Reba (airing its shortened sixth and final season) ran during the second half-hour between November 2006 and February 2007; for the 2007–08 season, the network ran advertorial entertainment programs (CW Now and Online Nation) that were widely considered a failure, with repeats of other shows taking over the slot by midseason.
 The CW chose to lease out its Sunday timeslot to production company Media Rights Capital (now MRC) for 2008–09, and placed the reality series In Harm's Way, also considered a failure, into the hour; the network's struggles to program Sunday evenings led it to turn the five-hour timeslot over to its affiliates following that season.

 The CW would resume programming Sundays after a ten-year hiatus in the 2018–19 season; however it bucked the convention of programming the 7:00 p.m. hour (which American broadcast networks have programmed regularly since 1948–49, outside of a four-year period between the 1971 enactment and the 1975 revision of the since-repealed Prime Time Access Rule, when that responsibility was delegated to their affiliates), opting for its Sunday lineup to maintain the same 8:00–10:00 p.m. window it programs during the rest of the week before finally expanding into the 7:00 hour (filled mainly by drama reruns) in October 2023.
-MyNetworkTV, which also launched in September 2006 as a de jure successor of The WB and UPN intended to fill evening airtime on affiliates passed over by The CW, has never programmed the night since it launched, although it did program on Saturday nights when it operated as a broadcast network during its first 3 years.
+MyNetworkTV has never programmed the night since it launched, although it did program on Saturday nights when it operated as a broadcast network during its first 3 years.